 Anders Lonner, an executive in Sweden who Johansson said knew about improprieties but failed to report them, also has resigned.
 Accusations against another executive, Andreas Feulner, were not substantiated, Johansson said.

 ``Our investigation uncovered management behavior under Mr. Bildman that is unacceptable to Astra," said Johansson. ``Astra will not tolerate conduct that is unprofessional, hurtful to the morale of our employees, or which fails to meet the high ethical standards of the company."

-Johansson said there was evidence that Bildman had embezzled about $2 million for personal expenses, including vacations and renovations to his houses in Massachusetts and Vermont.
+Johansson said there was evidence that Bildman had embezzled about $2 million for personal expenses, including vacations and renovations to his houses.
 State and federal authorities have begun investigations into these questions, the company said.

 The investigating committee also found evidence of ``inappropriate behavior'' by Bildman and other executives at company functions.

 Johansson said Bildman went to great lengths to keep his behavior secret, renting off-site office space to keep information from the parent company.